Second Series of the New Sheqel

 Security thread:

-Threaded through the paper below the middle of the note.
+Threaded through the paper below the middle of the banknote.

 Back:

-Picture of synagogue in the Galilee village of Peki'in, and a view of Peki'in; text from Ben-Zvi's speech at the inauguration for his second term.
+Picture of a synagogue in the Galilee village of Peki'in, and a view of Peki'in; text from Ben-Zvi's second term inauguration speech.

 Microtext: